Hosting an Event

 Event enhancements

-Make your events more informative with these optional features that help attendees know what to expect.
+Make your events more informative with optional features that help attendees know what to expect.
+On the event form, schedule, speakers, food & drinks, and facilities appear in collapsible sections—collapsed by default on new events so the form stays focused on the essentials.

-Read more about these features in our October 2025 updates blog post.
+Read more about speakers, dietary options, and facilities in our October 2025 updates blog post.

 Event speakers